NOMAANSHAIK09/quiz-app/README.md

-# 🌿 TwaCare – AI Powered Skin Care Assistant

-Smart skincare meets AI 🚀
-Personalized skin solutions based on your skin type & concerns.
+# 🧠 AI Quiz Master – Dynamic Quiz Generator

+An AI-powered web application that generates quizzes based on user-selected topics and difficulty levels.

 ---

 ## 📌 About the Project

-TwaCare is an AI-powered web application that helps users identify their skin concerns and provides personalized skincare suggestions.
-Users can input their skin type and issues, and the system intelligently generates recommendations.
+AI Quiz Master is a dynamic quiz web application where users can generate quizzes on any topic using AI.
+The system supports user authentication, stores quiz history, and provides performance tracking.

-This project combines AI and Web Development to create a practical and user-friendly solution.
+This project combines AI, backend development, and database management to create an interactive learning platform.

 ---

 ## ✨ Features

-- Skin type selection (Oily, Dry, Normal, Combination)
+- 🔐 User Login & Signup System
+- 🧠 AI-generated quiz questions
+- 🎯 Topic-based quiz generation
+- 📊 Difficulty levels (Easy, Medium, Hard)
-- AI-based skin analysis and suggestions
+- 📈 Score calculation and result analysis
-- Handles multiple skin concerns
-- Personalized recommendations
+- 🗂 User quiz history tracking
+- 👨‍💻 Admin dashboard (view users & performance)
-- Clean and responsive UI
+- 📱 Responsive UI using Bootstrap
-- Fast and dynamic results

 ---